 Rehabilitation Certification available on the Website, can earn up to seven (7) points.

+This category shall not include adaptive reuse.
+Adaptive reuse of non-residential properties for residential use will be treated as new construction for scoring purposes.

-The rehabilitation must contain at least a minimum budget of $25,000 per unit, and include the following minimum Project scope:
+The rehabilitation must contain at least a minimum budget of $40,000 per unit, and include the following minimum Project scope:

 Replacement of all unit and common area kitchen and bathroom cabinets and counter tops

-Replacement of all plumbing fixtures within the entire project with fixtures meeting with the fixture criteria identified in the Standards for Architectural Planning and Construction document available on the website
+Replacement of all plumbing fixtures within the entire project with fixtures meeting with the fixture criteria identified in the Standards for Architectural Planning and Construction document available on the Website

 Replacement of all electrical fixtures with Energy Star fixtures